-Some uneven reliefs, a large amount of water and a lot of forest.
-These are the required ingredients to design beautiful waterfalls, as the ones that exist in Parati.
-Come and wash the soul- some of them are difficult to reach, but the allure and visual beauty you encounter when you arrive, makes it worth the effort.
+Some uneven reliefs, a large amount of water and a lot of forests.
+These are the required ingredients to design beautiful waterfalls, like the ones that exist in Parati.
+Come and wash the soul- some of them are difficult to reach, but the allure and visual beauty you encounter when you arrive make it worth the effort.
 The most enchanting waterfalls include "Cachoeira da Grauma" (Grauma Waterfall), "Cachoeira da Pedra Branca" (White Stones waterfall) and "Cachoeura do Irivi".
 The "Cachoeira da Pedra Branca" has a natural waterslide.
 Those with car rentals will be at a distinct advantage.

 Parati at Night

 After all the excitement and adventure, the evenings in Parati are moments to enjoy the Historic Center.
 Walk calmly through the little streets, listen to live jazz and acoustic guitarists and taste Parati's excellent cuisine in one of the city's top-quality restaurants.